slickalpha/autoconfigsrv/README.md

 # To Do

-1. Follow RFC to add dav, pop3 and else
+1. Change DNS library or update pear libray.
+(To make sure no DNS fetch requests fail)
 2. Use weights and priorities to handle multiple entries (rfc2782)
 3. To check whether host is a FQDN
+4. Follow RFC to add pop3s and else